brycehills/rshell/README.md

 ```

 #Rshell
-Basic implementation of a unix shell.
+Basic implementation of a unix shell with connector functionality.

 ### Commands are of the following format:
 ```